EOxServer/eoxserver/docs/sphinx/en/rfc/rfc2.rst

 * how to advertise them
 * how to bind to them

-Other than Java or C++, Python does not have a built-in mechanism to declare interfaces.
+Unlike Java or C++, Python does not have a built-in mechanism to declare interfaces.
 A method definition always comes with an implementation.
 With Python 2.6 support for abstract base classes and abstract methods was added, but at the moment it is not an option to use